pengwubj/mynote/EFFORTS/NaviSim.md

     > WaveFront: Group of threads that are executed simultaneously using SIMD
 12. Lock-step execution
 13. Thread divergence
-    > Thread divergence is a phenomenon that occurs in parallel computing when different threads in a warp take different paths through the code.
-This can happen when a thread encounters a conditional statement and the condition evaluates to different values for different threads.
+    > -  is a phenomenon that occurs in parallel computing when different threads in a warp take different paths through the code.
+    >   -  happens when a thread encounters a conditional statement and the condition evaluates to different values for different threads.
 14.
 ---